bhumikasinghrk/python-ds-algorithms/data_structures/README.md

 ## Circularly Linked List

-[Wikipedia: Doubly Linked List](https://en.wikipedia.org/wiki/Doubly_linked_list) In the last node of a list, the link field often contains a null reference, a special value used to indicate the lack of further nodes.
+In the last node of a list, the link field often contains a null reference, a special value used to indicate the lack of further nodes.
 A less common convention is to make it point to the first node of the list; in that case the list is said to be 'circular' or 'circularly linked'; otherwise it is said to be 'open' or 'linear'.
 It is a list where the last pointer points to the first node.

 This is more of an example.
 It can be optimized in a variety of ways depending on its intended usage.